CSSS/wall_e/README.md

 * `.iamn <arg>` - removes you from role `<arg>`
 * `.whois <arg>` - returns everyone who has role `<arg>`
 * `.roles` - displays all roles that exist on the server
-* `.here <args>` - displays all users with permissions to view the current channel.
-Filters results if they do not match any args, or all users if no args are given.
+* `.here [<filter>]` - displays all users with permissions to view the current channel.
+Results can be filtered by looking for users whose username or nickname on the server contains the substring indicated with any of the included `<filter>` strings or all users if no filters are given.
+Multiple `<filters>` may be entered.
 * `.poll <arg>` - starts a yes/no poll where `<arg>` is the question
 * `.poll <arg0> <arg1> <arg2>` (up to 12 arguments) - starts a poll where `<arg0>` is the question and the remaining arguments are the options
 * `.remindmein <arg0> to <arg1>` - created a reminder from `<arg0>` from now with the message `<arg1>`